MXA RACE TEST: THE REAL TEST OF THE 2022 KTM 350SXF

 AER FORK SETTINGS

-The 2021 WP Xact air forks will change your mind about air forks.
-The 2021 forks are plush, supple and offer the feel of a coil-spring fork while being 3 pounds lighter.
+The 2022 WP XACT air forks will change your mind about air forks—if you learn how to make them work.
+WP applied common logic to air and oil spikes to produce the best air fork imaginable (and many factory riders are now running air forks, including 2021 AMA 450 National Champion Dylan Ferrandis).
+The new-generation WP XACT forks offer the feel of a coil-spring fork while being 3 pounds lighter.
 To get that feel, you have to find your perfect air pressure and do all additional tuning with the clickers.
-For hardcore racing, we recommend this fork setup for an average rider on the 2021 KTM 350SXF (stock specs are in parentheses):
+For hardcore racing, we recommend this fork setup for an average rider on the 2022 KTM 350SXF (stock specs are in parentheses):

 Compression: 15 clicks out (12 clicks out stock)